stases/math4ai_temp/docs/essentials/graphical_model.md

 In this factorization, we observe that we need $$15 - 1 = 14$$ parameters for the $$\mathbb{P}(X_1)$$ distribution, and need $$15 * 15 - 1 = 224$$
-parameters for each of the $$\mathbb{P}(X_i \mid X_{i-1})$$ distributions, i.e. a total of $$1134$$ parameters rather than the ten million we started off with.
+parameters for each of the $$\mathbb{P}(X_i \mid X_{i-1})$$ distributions, i.e. a total of $$1134$$ parameters rather than the ten million we started with.

+{: .content }
+In this section, we learned how to use independence to parametrize joints over many variables efficiently using graphical models.